toefel18/go-have-fun/README.md

 # Go-have-fun

-Contains the runnable sources of the Golang article in Java Magazine by Rob Brinkman and Christophe Hesters.
+This repository contains the runnable sources presented in the Golang article written by Rob Brinkman and Christophe Hesters published in Java Magazine Q1 2017.

-Go (Golang) is a 'new' programming language that just turned 7, and it's quickly gaining traction (from 54th to 13th place in the [Tiobe index](http://www.tiobe.com/tiobe-index/)).
-Big projects like Docker and Kubernetes are written in Go, as is many of Google's internal software.
+Go (Golang) is a 'new' programming language that just turned 7 and it's quickly gaining traction (it's ranking went from the 54th place in Jan 2016 to the 13th place in Jan 2017 as stated in the [Tiobe index](http://www.tiobe.com/tiobe-index/)).
+Big projects such as Docker and Kubernetes are written in Go, as is much of Google's internal software.
 Go compiles quickly to machine code yet has the convenience of garbage collection and the power of run-time reflection.
 It's a fast, statically typed, compiled language that feels like a dynamically typed, interpreted language.

 ### Running the code from the article